vdbrink/vdbrink.github.io/index.md

 ![Banner](images/banner.jpg)

-Welcome to my blog about Home Automations.
+Welcome to my blog about Home Automations and other tech projects.

-You find here examples from my automations, which you can use in your own projects.
+You find here project where I work on.
+Projects related to Home Assistant, ESP, electronics, Zigbee.

 ---